A tiny autobiography

 A long time ago I wrote a novel called The Grasshopper King, which was published by Coffee House Press in 2003.

-I write an occasional column called "Do the Math" for the on-line magazine Slate.
+I write an occasional column called "Do the Math" for the Slate.
 You can see my columns here.
 I also write for the New York Times, the Washington Post, the Wall Street Journal, Wired, and The Believer (about the Riemann hypothesis and mountain climbing .)
-I am currently writing a general-audience book about math to be published by Penguin Press in 2014.
+I also wrote a book called How Not To Be Wrong, which sums up most of what I had to say about everything as of 2014.

 A list of underappreciated Baltimore Orioles.